leondominovic/weather_api/README.md

 ## Prerequisites

 For compile and running this project you need to have installed [GO](https://golang.org/dl/)(version 1.9 or newer) on your computer and [PostgreSQL](https://www.postgresql.org/).
-Also is recommended that you install also [Dep](Go dependency management tool), for fast installation of required library's.
+Also is recommended that you install also [Dep](https://github.com/golang/dep) (Go dependency management tool), for fast installation of required library's.

 ## Built With